 Algorithm 4.11 uses nothing special about $(\mathbb{Z}/p\mathbb{Z})^$ , so it works in a generic group.
 It is a theorem that there is no faster algorithm to find discrete logs in a "generic group" (see [Sho97, Nec94]).
 There are much better subexponential algorithms for solving the discrete log problem in $(\mathbb{Z}/p\mathbb{Z})^$ , which use the special structure of this group.
 They use the number field sieve (see e.g., [Gor93]), which is also the best known algorithm for factoring integers.
 This class of algorithms has been very well studied by cryptographers; though sub-exponential, solving discrete log problems when p is large is still extremely difficult.
 For a more in-depth survey see [Gor04].
+These algorithms are particularly relevant when p is large, and their development is motivated mainly by their application to breaking cryptosystems.
 For computing Dirichlet characters in our context, p is not too large, so Algorithm 4.11 works well.